Trump stockpiles millions in donations as he faces a second impeachment trial - KION546

 Trump could face substantial legal expenses in the impeachment trial slated to begin in a little over a week in the Senate.
 As CNN first reported, Trump suddenly lost his impeachment defense team with the departure of five lawyers over the weekend.
 By Sunday evening, he had announced two new attorneys, David Schoen and Bruce L. Castor, Jr., would oversee his defense.

 While Save America spent little in the final weeks of 2020, Trump’s campaign committee racked up millions in expenses.
-They included more than $4.4 million to roughly two dozen legal firms, and more than $5 million in advertising that the campaign classified as recount expenses.
+They included more than $4.4 million to roughly two dozen law firms.

+But his spending to reach his supporters dwarfed the campaign’s legal payments, the filings show.
+The Trump campaign’s advertising expenses during the last 39 days of the year included more than $5 million in “placed media,” another $4.5 million for online advertising and $2 million for advertising via text messages — as Trump waged an all-out public relations campaign to claim the election had been stolen.

+A CNN tally shows Trump sent more than 600 fundraising emails and more than 220 text messages between Election Night and January 6, the day a pro-Trump mob stormed the US Capitol in an unsuccessful attempt to block congressional certification of President Joe Biden’s victory.

-Millions more could be available to Trump’s political operation as he works to extend his influence over the party.
+Millions more dollars could be available to Trump’s political operation as he works to extend his influence over the Republican Party.

 His campaign account started January with $10.7 million in remaining cash and a little more than $2.7 million in debts, filings show.
-The Trump Make America Great Again Committee — a joint fundraising committee that has included the Republican National Committee, Trump’s campaign and Save America — started the year with more than $59.8 million remaining in its coffers — a portion of which could be destined for Trump’s new PAC.
+The Trump Make America Great Again Committee — a joint fundraising committee that has included the Republican National Committee, Trump’s campaign and Save America — started the year with more than $59.8 million remaining in its coffers — a chunk of which is destined for Trump’s new PAC.
+Under the fundraising agreement, Save America receives the first 75% of donations collected through the Trump Make America Great Again Committee.

 Save America already has become part of Trump’s political infrastructure.